 “I am honored to serve as the interim CEO for the Boys & Girls Clubs of Deep East Texas,” Blaylock said.
 “I have dedicated my life to helping those children that need us most and this opportunity allows me to continue this passion.
 BGC Deep East Texas has a rich history and the work of the Volunteer Board members and team of staff should be commended.
 I'm grateful for the opportunity to contribute to a community that cares deeply about its young people.”

 Krenek said the search for a President and CEO will be nationwide and is expected to take about three months.
-Blaylock will be at the helm throughout that time and will remain involved with the organizations for a time period following the selection of a permanent CEO to ensure a smooth transition as well as provide further consulting.
+Blaylock will be at the helm throughout that time and will remain involved with the organizations for a time period following the selection of a permanent CEO to original use of the watch ensure a smooth transition as well as provide further consulting.

 The Boys and Girls Clubs of Deep East Texas is an organization dedicated to enhancing the lives of disadvantaged youth throughout the Deep East Texas region.
 By offering a wide variety of programs and leadership opportunities, each child has the chance to reach their full potential as successful adults, Krenek said.